-Students are bound by the Honor Code of the University of Maryland School of Law which can be found in this Handbook and on the Student Resources Page of the web.
+Students are bound by the Honor Code of the University of Maryland Francis King Carey School of Law which can be found in this Handbook and on the Student Resources Page of the web.

 A student is prohibited from engaging in action that invades or attempts to invade security maintained for the preparation and storage of examinations.
-If a student comes in contact with examination questions which are subject to examination security, the student must immediately inform the Assistant Dean for Registration & Enrollment, who will decide whether or not the student may take the examination questions under consideration.
+If a student comes in contact with examination questions which are subject to examination security, the student must immediately inform the Director of Registration and Enrollment who will decide whether or not the student may take the examination questions under consideration.